aws-samples/aws-serverless-workshops/DataProcessing/guide/content/stream-processing.md

 #### 3. Create a Lambda function to process the stream

-Create a Lambda function called `WildRydesStreamProcessor` that will be triggered whenever a new record is avaialble in the **wildrydes** stream.
+Create a Lambda function called `WildRydesStreamProcessor` that will be triggered whenever a new record is available in the **wildrydes** stream.
 Use the provided index.js implementation for your function code.
 Create an environment variable with the key `TABLE_NAME` and the value `UnicornSensorData`.
 Configure the function to use the